bcgov/GDX-Analytics-Looker-Looker-Dashboard-Reporting/README.md

 ## Features

-This GDX Analytics project provides views into the Service BC dashboard analytics data.
+This GDX Analytics project provides views into the ServiceBC dashboard analytics data.

 ## Requirements